 To protagonist Baby (that’s B-A-B-Y, played by Ansel Elgort), music is how he communicates with his surroundings.
 Having acquired tinnitus from a childhood car accident, Baby drowns out the constant ringing with a variety of songs to keep his mind and ears occupied elsewhere.
 As an outward appearance, this image of him in the shades and ear buds establishes Baby in the mold of a silent getaway driver.
 But it goes further than that: music is synonymous with the action on screen as it is for Baby’s interaction with his profession.
 Before a heist, he syncs up a song with the criminal’s actions from the moment they exit the car, to the point that he actually resets a song if they don’t leave on cue.
 In other words, every ounce of fight and vehicle choreography moves to the beat of a song on the radio or Baby’s iPod.

 While the chase sequences themselves are impressive, they are not the dominant force behind what makes this movie work.
-The real heart of Baby Driver is the story of its main character, in which Baby finds himself close to paying off his debt for a heist/robbery organizer named Doc (Kevin Spacey).
+The real heart of Baby Driver is the protagonist’s story, which sees Baby close to paying off his debt for a heist/robbery organizer named Doc (Kevin Spacey).
 With his freedom in sight, Baby hopes to find work earning honest money, as well as to start a relationship with a waitress he’s met named Debora (Lily James).
-Despite being a rather simple surface-level motivation, Wright’s direction and Elgort’s portrayal of Baby manage to give this standard trope a new sense of purpose as we come to care about his character.
+Despite being a rather simple motivation, Wright’s direction and Elgort’s portrayal of Baby give this standard trope a new sense of purpose as we come to care about his character.
 This human element, alongside the unique musical style, helps elevate Wright’s film from “very good” to “eventual classic.”

 Verdict: 5 out of 5